 Meow Meow Tweet Lavender Coconut Milk Bar

 Known and lauded for their natural deodorants, green beauty darling Meow Meow Tweet has nailed the shampoo bar formula, too.
-They're made with no animal-derived products and are vegan, small-batch, made with carefully sourced ingredients, and packaged in wrapping paper or glass contain with the Earth in mind.
+They're made with no animal-derived products and are vegan, small-batch, made with carefully sourced ingredients, and packaged in wrapping paper or a glass container with the Earth in mind.
 Bonus: You can use it for your body too.

 Lavender Coconut Milk Bar, Meow Meow Tweet, $12

 Bid farewell to frizz and flakes.
 This balancing shampoo bar contains calming calendula, neroli, patchouli, and rosewood essential oils to nourish strands and the scalp while leaving hair feeling light and bouncy—a feature that, for shampoo bars, is notoriously hard to achieve.

 For those who are sensitive to fragrance (for ingredient or scent reasons), this is your best option.
 It can be hard to come by a fragrance-free hair care item, nonetheless a shampoo bar, as they are often blended with essential oils or other perfumes.
 Bonus: color-treated hair safe.